 Reviewing the ballot:

-- If you’re voting in full ballot view you may select “Check Ballot for Mistakes” at the end of the ballot, to ensure your vote will be counted.
+- When you are finished voting, you may select “Check Ballot for Mistakes” at the end of the ballot, to ensure your vote will be counted.

 - If you chose to not vote for a particular contest, it’s called “undervoting .”
-An alert message will display letting you know you have undervoted.
+A message on the Summary Page will display letting you know you have undervoted.
 You aren’t required to vote in every contest.
 Your votes for other contests will still be counted.
 Click “OK” or press your keyboard space bar to remove the alert message.

 - When you’re done marking your ballot, click the “Show your ballot summary page” button.

 - When reviewing your ballot Summary Page, you may return to any race by selecting the "Change Your Choice" button to make changes to your choices.

 - To print your ballot summary and return it to your county elections office, click the “Print your ballot summary” button or use your Web browser’s print function.

 Step 3: Return Your Ballot (pick one)